MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-network-vwan.md

     - **Resource group location**: Choose a resource location from the dropdown.
 A WAN is a global resource and doesn't live in a particular region.
 However, you must select a region to manage and locate the WAN resource that you create.
     - **Name**: Type the Name that you want to call your virtual WAN.
     - **Type**: Basic or Standard.
 Select **Standard**.
 If you select Basic, understand that Basic virtual WANs can only contain Basic hubs.
 Basic hubs can only be used for site-to-site connections.
-1. After you finish filling out the fields, at the bottom of the page, select **Review + create**.
+1. After filling out the fields, at the bottom of the page, select **Review + create**.
  :::image type="content" source="media/how-to-create-remote-network-vwan/create-vwan.png" alt-text="Screenshot of the Create WAN page with completed fields." lightbox="media/how-to-create-remote-network-vwan/create-vwan-expanded.png":::

 1. Once validation passes, click **Create** to create the virtual WAN.

 ### Create a virtual hub with a VPN gateway
-The next step is to create a virtual hub with a site-to-site virtual private network (VPN) gateway.
-To do so, create a virtual hub:
+Next, create a virtual hub with a site-to-site virtual private network (VPN) gateway:
 1. Within the new vWAN, under **Connectivity**, select **Hubs**.
 1. Select **+ New Hub**.
 1. On the **Create virtual hub** page, on the **Basics** tab, fill in the fields according to your environment.